Signing Algorithms¶

 - ❌ Support can be uneven in older JWT libraries and SaaS identity products (though it keeps improving).

-- More complex key management (key rotation, JWKS endpoints).
+- More complex key management (rotation, publishing,

 When to use¶